 From time to time, the Web Foundation looks for exceptional people to join our fight for a web that is safe and empowering for everyone.
 We are a small but global team with colleagues working across Africa, Latin America, Asia and Europe, as well as in our hubs in Washington DC and London.

-We aim ridiculously high and demand too much of ourselves, but we also have a lot of fun in the process — and we never get bored.
+We aim high and demand a lot of ourselves, but we also have a lot of fun in the process — and we never get bored.
 If you see a position below that is of interest to you, you can submit your CV and motivational letter to firstname.lastname@example.org.
 Be sure to include the name of the position you are applying for in the subject line of your email.

-Please also indicate whether you possess the right to work (i.e. citizenship, permanent residence, or work permit) in the US, the UK, Indonesia or South Africa.
+Please also indicate where you possess the right to work (i.e. citizenship, permanent residence, or work permit).

 Applying for more than one post will not affect your chances of being shortlisted.